How Does Hyperactivity Impact Learning in Children with ADHD?

 Supporting children with ADHD requires strategies tailored to manage their hyperactivitysuch as movement breaks, visual schedules, and behaviour support plans.

 For personal consultations on the hyperactivity effect on learning, visit providers like ADHD Certify.
-For a deeper dive into learning difficulties, managing classroom behaviour, and the broader academic impact of ADHD, read our complete guide Hyperactivity.
+For a deeper dive into learning difficulties, managing classroom behaviour, and the broader academic impact of ADHD, read our complete guide for Hyperactivity.